TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Inline/Index.rst

            file fields to directly upload files and create a reference to the file.
            The button is limited to file fields using File Abstraction Layer.
 It will only appear to backend users which have write access to the user upload folder.
-           By default this folder is "fileadmin/user_upload" but it can be set in User TSconfig :code:`options.defaultUploadFolder`.
+           By default this folder is :file:`fileadmin/user_upload` but it can be changed in User TSconfig using :code:`options.defaultUploadFolder`.
-           See the :ref:`TSconfig reference <t3tsconfig:usertoplevelobjects>`.
+           See the :ref:`TSconfig reference <t3tsconfig:useroptions>`.

-           The button is shown by default unless this option is set to FALSE.
+           The button is shown by default unless this option is set to :code:`FALSE`.

    Scope
          Display